TosbackCgusBridge-Bot/CGUs-versions/Pogo/Privacy Policy.md

 We employ third parties located in and outside of your country of residence (including outside of the European Economic Area (EEA)) to collect or process personal information on our behalf for various reasons, such as conducting market surveys, facilitating credit card processing, or sending emails.
 When our third party agents or service providers collect or receive personal information, we require that they use the data only on our behalf and for purposes consistent with this policy.

-We do not knowingly disclose personal information about children under 18 years of age to independent third parties even with consent.
+We do not knowingly disclose directly identifying personal information from children under 18 years of age to independent third parties even with consent.

 However, in the event of a reorganization, divestiture, merger, sale or bankruptcy, we may transfer all information we collect to the relevant third party and will obtain your consent to do so if required by law.